-Nadia Firozvi is the Associate Director for the Just and Inclusive Society Project at Democracy Fund, an independent foundation working to ensure that our political system is able to withstand new challenges and deliver on its promise to the American people.
+Nadia Firozvi is the Program Director for the Just and Inclusive Society Project at Democracy Fund, an independent foundation working to ensure that our political system is able to withstand new challenges and deliver on its promise to the American people.
 Nadia oversees strategy development and grantmaking, and provides expertise and guidance to grantees and more.

 Prior to joining Democracy Fund, Nadia most recently served as a Policy Advisor in the Office for Civil Rights and Civil Liberties in the U.S. Department of Homeland Security.
 She also served as Domestic Policy Coordinator at the Arab American Institute and as a Staff Attorney at the Asian Pacific American Legal Resource Center, where she provided direct legal services in immigration, language access, civil rights, and more.